 - Your character’s best friend just got back from some intense rehab.
 They seem better than ever…until your character discovers their method of staying clean; a new addiction has taken its place.

 - Write a thriller novel about how your character wakes up to a door slamming.
 They rush to their toddler’s room only for them to be missing.
-A single gardening glove is in their place on the bed.
+A single gardening glove is in its place on the bed.

 - Your character’s mom is caught sneaking into their house in the middle of the night…a trail of mud patterning the floor in the shape of her heels.
 She’s in a trance and won’t answer to her name.